-September 30th 2021 marks the first National Day for Truth and Reconciliation in Canada.
+September 30 marks National Day for Truth and Reconciliation in Canada.
 The day recognizes and honours the lost children and survivors of residential schools.

 These important non-fiction books, many penned by Indigenous authors, cover the topic of reconciliation, and include first hand experiences in the form of powerful memoirs from those that attended residential schools and those that have been affected by generational trauma.